Information for parents and carers

 How will the new system benefit your child?

-The assessments should be seen by children as another aspect of daily learning.
+The assessments are just another aspect of daily learning.
 Your child does not have to revise or prepare for assessments.
-There is no additional workload for your child and the assessments will not distract from daily learning.
+There is no additional workload for your child and the assessments do not distract from daily learning.

 What does this mean for you?

-Teachers will use this information, alongside a wide range of other assessment information, to discuss with you how your child is progressing with their learning, as part of the normal reporting process in your school.
+As part of the normal reporting process in your school teachers use this information, alongside a wide range of other assessment information, to discuss with you how your child is progressing with their learning.

 How can you help?

 You have a key role to play in helping your child to progress in their learning.
-Teachers will keep you informed about how your child is progressing.
 Talk to your child’s teacher if you have any concerns about their learning or assessment.
 Ask for information on how you can support your child’s learning at home.

 For further information about how to support your child’s learning, their education and school life, visit Parentzone Scotland's website.